Jarek-S/chessboard/README.md

 Simple board game created as practice of React.

 ## License
 Charityware.
-It's free for all purposes, but yoy are kindly requested for making donation to this [charity collection](https://www.siepomaga.pl/inga-sma)
+It's free for all purposes, but I kindly request you to support this [charity collection](https://www.siepomaga.pl/inga-sma)